dmitrysmagin/dmitrysmagin.github.io/posts/2015-04-23-opendingux-qemu.md

 ---
-title: Qemu: Using OpenDingux rootfs with Malta kernel in qemu
+title: Qemu: Using Dingoo a320 OpenDingux rootfs with Malta kernel in Qemu
 author: Dmitry Smagin
 published: 2015-04-23T00:00:00Z
 tags: Qemu, OpenDingux, Buildroot, Dingoo a320, GCW-Zero
 ---

-From the user's point of view this article could be named 'Dingoo a320 emulation in qemu' or 'OpenDingux emulation in Qemu' but both are incorrect.
+From the user's point of view this article could be named 'Dingoo a320 emulation in Qemu' or 'OpenDingux emulation in Qemu' but both are incorrect.

 What qemu does emulate is mips Malta board which exists in [silicon](http://www.linux-mips.org/wiki/MIPS_Malta) and can host several 32 and 64 bit